dustinpfister/blog_posts/_posts/threejs-examples-land-sections.md

 ## 2 - The sections.js file

-I made a sections.js file that will create an return a threejs group object based off of a game object that I pass to a create method.
+I made a sections.js file that will create and return a [threejs group](/2018/05/16/threejs-grouping-mesh-objects/) object based off of a game object that I pass to a create method.
+The idea here is to make a standard game object that I can use in a plain 2d view of the game, but I can also use the same game object to create a basic 3d view of the game with threejs.
+So I just need a module that will create a bunch of groups of mesh objects to which I can then add to a scene in the main.js file.
+I am pretty sure I am going to go with a plain 2d view, but it would be nice to play around with a 3d option also, and maybe even some kind of project that is a hybrid of sorts actaully.

 ```js
 var Sections = (function () {